Glass Reinforced Plastic (Marine / Boat Cleaning).

 There are times when alternative methods are called for, one of which is Dry Ice blasting.
 Here a surface to be cleaned is blasted with solid CO2 particles, and the surface is cleaned through thermal shock, the massive volume change as dry ice particles turn into gas, and some abrasion of the surface contaminant, making the process ‘grit or sand free’.

 The advantage of this system is that the ‘abrasive’ evaporates on impact, so the only ‘debris’ is the material being removed.
-It is nearly ‘dustless’ – about as dustless as it is possible to get for an open blast system – however it will still blow cobwebs, birds nests, paint debris etc. fairly liberally!
+It is nearly ‘dustless’ – about as dustless as it is possible to get for an open blast system.

 It is an expensive option – but has been found to be an effective tool – and is particularly good at finding and bursting osmosis blisters.